COMPANY DIRECTOR INTERVIEW

 I wake up everyday excited to go to work.
-I love meeting new people and working outdoors.
-I also really like creating and maintaining spaces.
+I love meeting new people and working outdoors and also really like creating and maintaining spaces.
 We have been part of some great garden designs and I love seeing clients faces once their ideas become reality.
-We love making clients happy so positive feedback about their garden transformations and the difference it has made to them is an awesome part of the job.
+We love making clients happy.
+Positive feedback about their garden transformations and the difference it has made to them is an awesome part of the job.

 What inspired you to start your business?

 I always wanted to have an outdoor office – a lot healthier and it keeps me fit!
-I worked for many years in the UK and France instructing outdoor activities and in my last posting I was part of a team which built the adventure centre activities.
+I worked for many years in the UK and France instructing outdoor activities.
+In my last posting I was part of a team which built the adventure centre activities.
 It gave me valuable experience and highlighted some of my practical skills.
-I have always wanted to run my own business and it was apparent my strengths and skills lay in landscaping and gardening so I went back to college to gain horticultural qualifications.
-I am currently completing an online course developing my garden design skills.
+I have always wanted to run my own business.
+It was apparent my strengths and skills lay in landscaping and gardening so I went back to college to gain horticultural qualifications.

 Since we began we have taken on more and more landscaping projects and now the majority of our work is landscaping.
 This is incredibly rewarding as we get to make real changes to the look and feel of gardens and make a real impact through hard and soft landscaping.